This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 - Se de Lisboa.
 I’ve been to too many cathedrals and churches to count, but this one was worth exploring (plus it was a reprieve from the heat).

-– Hit up a fado spot to hear this yearning, soulful Portuguese musical tradition.
+At night I hit up a fado spot to hear this yearning, soulful Portuguese musical tradition.
 Tasca do Chico (Rua Diário de Notícias 39) has fado Monday and Wednesday nights starting at 9, but get there early as the place is small and they will absolutely close the door on those in line.
-I was only able to sneak in because I was solo and walked right in to see if I could squeeze in at the bar.
-Queuing like a school child not recommended if you’re alone.
-Drinking lots of vinho verdo recommended.
+I was only able to sneak in because I was solo and walked in to see if I could squeeze in at the bar.
+Queuing like a school child is not recommended if you’re alone.
+Drinking lots of vinho verdo is very much recommended.

-– Sintra!
+Sintra!
 You cannot leave the Lisbon area without a trip to this magical place.
-You can use the same public transit card to take the regional train to Sintra.
+You can use the same public transit card you got for the metro to take the regional train to Sintra.

 Tip: Avoid the costly restaurants and time-consuming crowds.
 Instead, bring your own lunch and take a stroll through Pena Park and find a spot there to picnic.

 The Moorish Castle is a nice walk and the National Palace is interesting if you have the time, but my second favorite spot in Sintra is the less-visited Quinta da Regaleria.
 This gorgeous estate is also super romantic should you be in town with a special someone.